cloudposse/atmos/website/docs/core-concepts/components/component-overrides.md

 supported by Atmos
 :::

-## Advanced Example
+## Overrides for Teams

 The __overrides__ pattern is used to override the components only in a particular Atmos stack manifest and all the imported manifests.
-This is different from the other configuration sections (e.g. `vars`, `settings`).
-If we define a `vars` or `settings` section at the global, Terraform or Helmfile levels, all the components in the top-level stack will get the `vars` and `settings` configurations.
-On the other hand, If we define an `overrides` section in a stack manifest, only the components directly defined in the manifest and its imports will get the overridden values, not all the components in a top-level Atmos stack.
+This is different from the other configuration sections (e.g. `vars`, `settings`, `env`).
+If we define a `vars`, `settings` or `env` section at the global, Terraform or Helmfile levels, all the components in the top-level stack will get the updated configurations.
+On the other hand, if we define an `overrides` section in a stack manifest, only the components directly defined in the manifest and its imports will get the overridden values, not all the components in the top-level Atmos stack.

 This is especially useful when you have Atmos stack manifests split per Teams, each Team manages a set of components, and you need to define a common configuration (or override the existing one) for the components that only a particular Team manages.

 For example, we have two Teams: `devops` and `testing`.